Edgewater Technology shooting

-On December 26, 2000, a mass shooting took place at Edgewater Technology in Wakefield, Massachusetts, United States.
-Michael Morgan McDermott, an application support employee, shot and killed seven of his coworkers.
+On December 26, 2000, a mass shooting occurred at Edgewater Technology in Wakefield, Massachusetts, United States.
+Michael Morgan McDermott, an employee at Edgewater Technology, shot and killed seven of his coworkers.
 It is the deadliest mass shooting in Massachusetts history.

+Shooting

-The weapons he used were an AK-47 variant, a 12-gauge shotgun and a .32 caliber pistol.
+The weapons McDermott used were an AK-47 variant, a 12-gauge shotgun and a .32 caliber pistol.
 He fired off a total of 37 rounds, shooting his victims in the back of the head repeatedly.
 Police later found a .460-calibre Weatherby Mark V rifle in McDermott's locker.

-He was found by police sitting calmly and stated that he did not speak German.
+McDermott was found by police sitting calmly and stated that he did not speak German.
 At trial, he stated that he was born without a soul and that God had allowed him to earn a soul by traveling back in time to kill Nazis.
 However, the prosecution asserted that the killings were motivated by his employer's garnishment of his wages for the IRS in order to pay back taxes that he owed.
 Evidence also showed that he had researched how to fake mental illness.

+Legal proceedings

-McDermott was found guilty of seven counts of first degree murder.
+McDermott was found guilty of seven counts of first degree murder on April 24, 2002, after the jury deliberated for 16 hours across three days.
 He was sentenced to life in prison without the possibility of parole.
+On April 13, 2007, an appeal filed by McDermott, asking for his conviction to be overturned, was denied.
+The appeal claimed that a prosecution witness mentioning 9/11 was unfair and should have led to a declared mistrial, that the jury was badly instructed, and that the judge should not have allowed certain evidence to be used.
+The appeal was denied by the Massachusetts Supreme Judicial Court on the grounds that, due to the length of his trial and the large amount of evidence against him, the result of his trial would have been the same.